Andrew McMahon: Upside Down Flowers (2018–2022)

 On June 8, 2021, McMahon launched Camp Wilderness, a subscription-based fan club, with features such as access to digital community, exclusive music and videos, live-streamed events, first access to tickets, exclusive merch store, and exclusive vinyl variants.
 McMahon shared, "My goal with [Camp Wilderness] is simple.
 To create a community online that specifically serves my fans.
 If Covid taught me anything, there was a connection to be made online that was more profound than I believed possible, one which saved me in many ways but only scratched the surface of its potential.
 Through your patronage, the creative team you will help me to empower will be working hard alongside me to provide you with an experience that is constantly evolving — one that reflects where I’ve been and where I’m going and the community that has made it all possible.

 Days later, on June 10, a fall 2021 concert tour was announced to support McMahon's to-be-released memoir of the same name, Three Pianos, with Annika Bennett on her debut tour and Zac Clark opening.

 On December 3, 2021, Rage Against the Machine's guitarist Tom Morello released his album The Atlas Underground Flood, which features McMahon on the single, "The Maze".

 McMahon is featured on the track "Wasted" by Jukebox the Ghost, released on March 10, 2022.

 In early April 2022, McMahon and Dashboard Confessional announced the Hello Gone Days co-headlining tour, to kick off on July 31 and last through September 7.
 Opening acts included Cartel, The Juliana Theory, and Armor for Sleep.
 Morgan Paros was not able to take part in the tour due to prior commitments with Ashe, so Zac Clark subbed in.
 The final show of the tour took place in Anaheim, California, and was a celebration of McMahon's 40th birthday.
 As part of the show, a surprise Something Corporate reunion was staged, where McMahon, Kevin Page, Brian Ireland, Josh Parrington, and William Tell played a 5-song set.

-Tilt at the Wind No More Era (2022-present)
+Tilt at the Wind No More (2022–present)

 Throughout the Hello Gone Days tour and after, McMahon has repeatedly shared a fourth Wilderness album would be forthcoming, likely in early 2023.
 In support of the eventual album, McMahon released a new single, "Stars", on August 18, 2022.
 A second single, "Skywriting", debuted on October 10, 2022.
 A third single, "VHS", debuted on November 16, 2022.
 A fourth single, "Built to Last", was released on December 22, 2022.
 "Lying On The Hood Of Your Car" was released with a music video on January 11, 2023.

-The name of McMahon's fourth studio album, Tilt at the Wind No More was announced on January 11, 2023 with a release date of March 31, 2023.